-- (b) To pay the costs of administration associated with collection, making refunds, and auditing revenues in the fund, not to exceed 3 percent of the total revenue deposited in the fund, as provided in subdivision (b) of Section 42885. - (c) To pay the costs associated with operating the tire recycling program specified in Article 3 (commencing with Section 42870). - (d) To pay the costs associated with the development and enforcement of regulations relating to the storage of waste tires and used tires.
-The board shall consider designating a city, county, or city and county as the enforcement authority of regulations relating to the storage of waste tires and used tires, as provided in subdivision (c) of Section 42850, and regulations relating to the hauling of waste and used tires, as provided in subdivision (b) of Section 42963.
-If the board designates a local entity for that purpose, the board shall provide sufficient, stable, and noncompetitive funding to that entity for that purpose, based on available resources, as provided in the five-year plan adopted and updated as provided in subdivision (a) of Section 42885.5.
-The board may consider and create, as appropriate, financial incentives for citizens who report the illegal hauling or disposal of waste tires as a means of enhancing local and statewide waste tire and used tire enforcement programs. - (e) To pay the costs of cleanup, abatement, removal, or other remedial action related to waste tire stockpiles throughout the state, including all approved costs incurred by other public agencies involved in these activities by contract with the board.
-Not less than six million five hundred thousand dollars (\$6,500,000) shall be expended by the board during each of the following fiscal years for this purpose: 2001-02 to 2006-07, inclusive. - (f) To fund border region activities specified in paragraph (8) of subdivision (b) of Section 42885.5. - 36 (g) This section shall become operative on January 1, 2024.
-37 SEC.
-30. - 38 SEC.
-31. Section 9250.1 of the Vehicle Code is amended to 39 read:
+- 1 (d) To pay the costs associated with the development and 2 enforcement of regulations relating to the storage of waste tires 3 and used tires.
+The board shall consider designating a city, county, 4 or city and county as the enforcement authority of regulations 5 relating to the storage of waste tires and used tires, as provided in 6 subdivision (c) of Section 42850, and regulations relating to the 7 hauling of waste and used tires, as provided in subdivision (b) of 8 Section 42963.
+If the board designates a local entity for that 9 purpose, the board shall provide sufficient, stable, noncompetitive funding to that entity for that purpose, based on 10 available resources, as provided in the five-year plan adopted and 11 updated as provided in subdivision (a) of Section 42885.5.
+The 12 13 board may consider and create, as appropriate, financial incentives 14 for citizens who report the illegal hauling or disposal of waste tires 15 as a means of enhancing local and statewide waste tire and used 16 tire enforcement programs.
+17 - (e) To pay the costs of cleanup, abatement, removal, or other remedial action related to waste tire stockpiles throughout the state, including all approved costs incurred by other public agencies involved in these activities by contract with the board.
+Not less than six million five hundred thousand dollars (\$6,500,000) shall be expended by the board during each of the following fiscal years for this purpose: 2001-02 to 2006-07, inclusive. - (f) To fund border region activities specified in paragraph (8) of subdivision (b) of Section 42885.5. - (g) This section shall become operative on January 1, 2024.
+SEC.
+31. Section 9250.1 of the Vehicle Code is amended to read: - 9250.1. (a) Beginning July 1, 2008, the fee described in Section 9250 shall be increased by three dollars (\$3). - (b) Two dollars (\$2) of the increase shall be deposited into the Alternative and Renewable Fuel and Vehicle Technology Fund created by Section 44273 of the Health and Safety Code, and one dollar (\$1) shall be deposited into the Enhanced Fleet Modernization Subaccount created by Section 44126 of the Health and Safety Code. - 37 (c) This section shall remain in effect only until January 1, 2024, 38 and as of that date is repealed, unless a later enacted statute, that 39 is enacted before January 1, 2024, deletes or extends that date.